 Closing Costs for Indiana Homes: What to Expect

-According to recent data from Bankrate, average closing costs in the state of Indiana is $2,045.
+According to data from Bankrate, average closing costs in the state of Indiana are $2,045.
 This includes origination and third-party fees.
 Keep in mind that this study does not account for a number of variable costs, such as title insurance, title search, taxes, other government fees, escrow fees and discount points — which means you should expect even more costs down the road.

 To help you get a better grasp of how much you’ll be spending, you should expect to pay anywhere between 2% and 5% of the total cost of your home.
 Let’s take a look at an example: The median listing price in the state of Indiana is $174,900, so expect to pay anywhere between $3,498 and $8,745.